A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Model and main results

 \begin{ass} The cost coefficients satisfy \end{ass}

-For the reader's convenience we now state the main result of this paper.
+We are now ready to state the main result of this paper.
 Its proof is given in the following sections.
+To unify notation, in the following, we denote by $\nu$ a generic distribution of initial positions, which reduces to the empirical distribution of $\{x_i\}_{i=1, \dots, N}$ in the case of an $N$-player game.

-\begin{theorem} Suppose that Assumption \ref{ass:single-player} holds, that the initial distribution of the players' initial portfolios has a finite absolute first moment and that the instantaneous impact parameter and the risk aversion coefficient satisfy at least one of the following conditions: \begin{itemize} \item The function $\lambda$ is small enough. (e.g. $\lambda = 0$.) \item The product $\lambda\eta$ is non-decreasing (e.g. constant parameters.) \end{itemize} Then the following holds: \begin{itemize} \item[(i)] Both the $N$-player and the MFG admit a Nash equilibrium such that the aggregate equilibrium trading rate does not change its sign. \item[(ii)] If the average initial position $\bE[\nu]$ is strictly positive (negative) and the aggregate holdings of buyers (sellers) are small enough, then the equilibrium is unique (in a certain class of equilibria). \item[(iii)] Under the uniqueness condition the sequence of equilibria in the $N$-player games converges to the MFG equilibrium. \end{itemize} \end{theorem}
+\begin{theorem} Suppose that the distribution of the players' initial portfolios has a finite absolute first moment, i.e.

-It turns out that in equilibrium buyers with small initial positions enter the market late and sellers with small initial positions leave the market early if $\bE[\nu] > 0$.
-If $\bE[\nu] < 0$ buyers with small initial portfolios leave the market early and sellers with small initial positions enter late.
+and that the instantaneous impact parameter and the risk aversion coefficient satisfy at least one of the following conditions: \begin{itemize} \item The function $\lambda \leq \lambda_0$, where $\lambda_0$ is an explicit positive constant\footnote{See Appendix \ref{app:A} for the derivation of the explicit expression $\lambda_0= 2 (T^2\Vert \eta^{-1}\Vert_{\infty}^2 \|\eta\|_\infty)^{-1} e^{- 2T \kappa \Vert \eta^{-1}\Vert_{\infty}}$.} that depends only on the time horizon $T$, the permanent impact factor $\kappa$ and the process $\eta$ (e.g. $\lambda = 0$). \item The product $\lambda\eta$ is non-decreasing (e.g. constant parameters.) \end{itemize} Then the following holds: \begin{itemize} \item[(i)] Both the $N$-player and the MFG admit a Nash equilibrium such that the aggregate equilibrium trading rate does not change its sign and such that \begin{itemize} \item the mapping $t \mapsto \eta_t \mu_t$ is non-increasing if the market is seller-dominated \item the mapping $t \mapsto \eta_t \mu_t$ is non-decreasing if the market is buyer-dominated. \end{itemize} {In this equilibrium, if the market is seller- (buyer-)dominated, then sellers (buyers) never enter late while buyers (sellers) never exit early.} \item[(ii)] There exists a constant\footnote{An explicit form of $\nu_0$ is difficult to obtain, as it depends on an a priori bound of an intricate Volterra integral equation (see the proof of Lemma~\ref{lem:differentiation_bc} and Theorem \ref{thm:existence2}).} $\nu_0 \in [0,1)$ that depends only $T$ and the model parameters $\lambda, \eta$ and $\kappa$ such that if \begin{itemize} \item $\nu\big((-\infty,0]\big) < \nu_0$ for the case of a seller-dominated market, \item $\nu\big([0,\infty)\big) < \nu_0$ for the case of a buyer-dominated market, \end{itemize} that is, if the non-dominating side of the market is small enough, then the equilibrium from (i) is unique with continuous aggregate equilibrium trading rate satisfying the above monotonicity properties.